anoma/namada-shielded-expedition/README.md

 Participants may bond ***up to*** the amount allocated to their public key.
 It is recommended not to bond the full allocation, as having `NAAN` to pay for gas will be useful.
 Any bonds greater than one's allocation will be rejected.

+## Seeds
+Syncing a new node may not work if the peers of other nodes are filled up, so participants should use (and consider making) seed nodes.
+Here is a list of seeds:
+- [tbd]

 ## Creating the genesis files (advanced)
 In order to create the genesis files for the expedition, the following steps were taken.
 1. The signed transactions files were collected in the `signed_genesis_transactions` folder.